Chapter 6: modern Vulkan

 A. Dynamic rendering

-The main idea behind dynamic rendering is that we can reference rendering attachments directly instead of going through render passes.
-We ditch vkCmdBeginRenderPass/vkCmdEndRenderPass pairs in favor of vkCmdBeginRendering and vkCmdEndRendering.
-In addition to the command buffer, the former function takes a VkRenderingInfo structure, where we specify which attachments are available for the current rendering operations (a single depth and a single stencil attachment, and an arbitrary number of color attachments; input attachments are not mentioned as they are handled entirely through descriptors), as well as the dimensions of the actual render, a view mask (for use with multiview) and a layer count (for the rest of the time).
-Note that we used to provide similar information via VkRenderPassBeginInfo's framebuffer object.
-We also provide rendering flags (which we use to suspend/resume rendering operations or to indicate that the draw calls are emitted from secondary command buffers).
-We can have multiple draw operations in a single rendering block; all of them use the same depth and stencil attachments (also, although the depth and stencil attachments are considered as distinct attachments for future-proofing reasons, they should point to the same attachment in practice).
-Color attachments are also shared globally; we control which of them get written to by a rendering operation through the GLSL location keyword only.
+We can have multiple draw operations in a single rendering block, with the restriction that all of them share the same depth and stencil attachments.
+Color attachments are also shared globally: we control which of them gets written to by a rendering operation through the GLSL location keyword only.
 We describe (non-input) attachments using VkRenderingAttachmentInfo objects, which specify an image view and the layout it will be in at rendering time, resolve information for multisampling (a resolve mode, a target image view and a layout; resolving runs after rendering, and the resolve mode gives us a fair amount of control over how it runs), and a pair of load/store operations (plus a color for clearing the attachment on load, if this is the load operation we request).
 VkRenderingAttachmentInfo is pretty much the new VkAttachmentDescription.
 The main difference is that the image view is referenced directly and that the layout transitions are not handled automatically.

 B. Beyond descriptor sets